ozluy/react-social-login/readme.md

 ### yarn start

 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open https://localhost:3000 to view it in the browser.
+Facebook SDK only works with __https__ so be sure that url set to `https`

 The page will reload if you make edits.
 You will also see any lint errors in the console.